YoungAli/Real-counselling/README.md

 ```

 ## Create a virtual environment in the Real-counselling directory
-Ensure you are in the cheqqit directory, run this command to create a virtual environment:
+Ensure you are in the Real-counselling directory, run this command to create a virtual environment:
 ```
 python -m venv .\venv
 ```